some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The length of the type field shall be defined by the Interface Specification and shall be 32, 16, or 8 bits.
+The length of the type field may be defined by the Interface Specification and may be 32, 16, or 8 bits.

 .. feat_req:: 🎯
     :id: feat_req_someip_565